TVET Journal is an online publication focusing on Technical and Vocational Education and Training.

 Content aimed at supporting educators on best practices regarding technology, training tools, products, equipment, curriculum etc. so they can find the best types of tools.

-We provide a possibility for our readers to subscribe to an RRS-feed or an email newsletter to get notified when new articles are published.
+We provide a possibility for our readers to subscribe to an email newsletter to get notified when new articles are published.

 If you are involved with TVET and have an interesting story to tell we would want to hear from you.
 You can also read more about contributing with articles and our requirements for publishing your content.

 Olympiada has worked in an international organization based in Vienna and has 6+ years of work experience in finance, tax and business development.